GASCUK/OpenStreetMap-ArcGIS/Resources/README.md

 [WORKFLOW-SIMPLIFIED.md](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/WORKFLOW-SIMPLIFIED.md) provides information on how to use [models](https://github.com/GASCUK/OpenStreetMap-ArcGIS/tree/master/Models) to achieve the same results as the extended workflow whilst making the process easier for the user.
 The models remove the requirement for the user to manually enter some of the parameters, such as the tags to add to the schema, speeding up the process and removing some of the chance for user error.

-[OSM_Workflow.pdf](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/OSM_Workflow.pdf) is a diagram of the workflow to aid the process.
+[OSM_Workflow.pdf](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/OSM_Workflow.pdf) is a visualisation of the workflow.

 ###Troubleshooting